dojo/docs/dojox/form/manager/index.rst

 Observers cannot be attached to non-form elements for obvious reasons (no way to deduce the change event).
 Use ``data-dojo-attach-event`` for that.

 An observer method is a method on the current form manager.
-They can be added by adding them to the form manager object using common JavaScript methods, or added dynamically with :ref:`dojo.parser() <dojo/parser>`.
+They can be added by adding them to the form manager object using common JavaScript methods, or added dynamically with :ref:`dojo/parser <dojo/parser>`.

 When the change event is triggered each relevant observer will be called in the context of the form manager with following parameters: